Background Age-related macular degeneration (AMD) is the leading cause of irreversible vision loss among the elderly.

 - Prudent pattern

 Statistics from Altmetric.com

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.

-This work was previously presented as a poster at the Society of Epidemiologic Research annual meeting, Baltimore, Maryland, June 19-22, 2018 (Poster presentation)
+Presented at This work was previously presented as a poster at the Society of Epidemiologic Research annual meeting, Baltimore, Maryland, June 19-22, 2018 (Poster presentation).

 Contributors SD and AEM had full access to all of the data in the study and take responsibility for the integrity for the data and the accuracy of the data analysis.
 SD, AEM and JZ designed the study.
 SD and AEM directed and conducted analyses.
 RK, BEKK, and SMM oversaw and conducted all retinal grading.
 SD and AEM wrote the primary manuscript, with all coauthors aiding in the interpretation of the data analysis and drafting of the manuscript.